 For this guide we used a Nexus 5 running Android 5.1.1 (Lollipop).
 Due to differences between the various versions of Android you may find the exact naming, order and types of settings vary on your device.
 Some of you may also have additional options, particularly on devices from manufacturers such as Samsung where the user interface is often heavily modified.
 Generally though you'll find everything you need under the network settings section.

-Those of you running Android Lollipop will also find you can quickly enable and disable the hotspot function using the quick settings in the notification drawer.
+Those of you running Android Lollipop or later will also find you can quickly enable and disable the hotspot function using the quick settings in the notification drawer.

 On your Android device navigate to Settings > Wireless & networks > More > Tethering & portable hotspot.